Thatched Retreat on Cold Mountain

 40 1/4 x 14 5/16 inches

-Collection of Mary and Cheney Cowles
+Gift of Mary and Cheney Cowles

 In Japanese culture, poetry and painting have been sister arts since ancient times: paintings were often based on poetic topics, and poems were composed about paintings.
 The eighteenth-century artist Yosa Buson is celebrated both as one of the greatest haiku poets of all time and as an exceptional painter.
 In both art forms, he focused on conveying a fleeting sensation—a momentary emotion or perception distilled to its essence—often connecting human experience and the natural world.